The Best Tips for Credit Card Dispute Fraud Prevention

 When the lawmakers who wrote the Fair Credit Billing Act of 1974 created the legal mandate for chargebacks, they were thinking about protecting consumers from credit card thieves and dishonest merchants.
 They probably weren’t anticipating the way the chargeback process itself could become an instrument of fraud.

-When consumers obtain chargebacks based on false claims, they’re committing credit card dispute fraud—and merchants are the victims.
+What is credit card dispute fraud?
+It is when cardholders claim that legitimate transactions were fraudulent in order to claim free goods and services.
+When consumers dispute credit card transactions based on false claims, they’re committing fraud—and merchants are the victims.
 Fraudulent chargebacks are extremely costly to merchants, whether they’re accepting the loss to their revenue or taking the time to fight them.
 What can merchants do to protect themselves from credit card dispute fraud?

 Credit card dispute fraud is often called “friendly fraud,” because it can happen without any ill intent on the consumer’s part.
 But whether the origin is a misunderstanding or a genuine attempt at cyber shoplifting, credit card dispute fraud can be a serious problem for merchants.
 Up to a third of a merchant’s chargebacks may be friendly fraud, according to some estimates.